Program Completion Requirements - Dietetic Internship

-The internship begins in September and ends in June.
-The internship consists of 39 weeks, and is a full-time program.
-Included are 1,200 supervised practice hours, plus a minimum of 100 didactic hours.
+The Dietetic Internship is a full-time program that begins in September and ends in June, consisting of 39 weeks.
+Included are 1,200 supervised practice hours and a minimum of 100 didactic hours.
 The program includes 15 graduate credits, a portion of which may be applied toward a master of science degree in nutrition from Bastyr University upon acceptance into the master's program.

 - Orientation – 1 week

 - Major Group Projects – approximately 80 hours